Andrew McCloy

 Recent Publications

-The Land’s End to John o’Groats Walk (Cordee 2001), The Peak District Pub Guide (Johnson Publishing 2002), 50 Walks in Cambridgeshire & the East Midlands (AA Publishing 2003), The Peak District Cafe & Tearoom Guide (Johnson Publishing 2003), Walking Coastal Britain (New Holland 2005), Peakland Pubs: A Pint Size History (Halsgrove, 2005), 40 Short Walks in the Peak District (AA Publishing 2011), The Pennine Way – The Path, the People, the Journey (Cicerone Press, 2016), Peak District Boundary Walk – editor (Friends of the Peak District, 2017), Peak District Pubs (Gritstone Publishing, 2020).
+The Land’s End to John o’Groats Walk (Cordee 2001), The Peak District Pub Guide (Johnson Publishing 2002), 50 Walks in Cambridgeshire & the East Midlands (AA Publishing 2003), The Peak District Cafe & Tearoom Guide (Johnson Publishing 2003), Walking Coastal Britain (New Holland 2005), Peakland Pubs: A Pint Size History (Halsgrove, 2005), 40 Short Walks in the Peak District (AA Publishing 2011), The Pennine Way – The Path, the People, the Journey (Cicerone Press, 2016), Peak District Boundary Walk – editor (Friends of the Peak District, 2017), Peak District Pubs (Gritstone Publishing, 2020), Great Walks on the England Coast Path (Cicerone Press, 2022).

 Andrew's recent blogs have covered issues such as litter in the countryside and the demise of rural pubs.